walter-a-jablonowski/marsbase-one/ai.md

 I am thinking about making a web project that helps Elon to build his Mars Colony.
 Elon already is buillding a big rocket, which is the most important thing.
 But to be able to build a second (sustainable) civilation on Mars the mars colonists need much more stuff.

 I'd like to make a full features web app that is requirement based.
 In a hierarchical navigation users can suggest requirements for items required for building the base on mars.
-Then users can add different types of items (e.g. goods, community projects, etc.) that fulfill the requirement.
+Then users can add solutions ("items") that fulfill the requirement.

-- use typical data fields for each item type, but use ony the most important for now for simplicity
-- also include availability date
-- requirement also have data fields e.g. a list of related items (e.g. power → habitat)

 For the requirements as well as the items users can Up- or downvode (users may change) which is used for sorting.
 Also add basic filter and search functions.